 All Council meetings and Steering Committee meetings are open to the general public.
 Meetings have been held on the first Friday of the months March, June, September, and December from 9am to 12 pm.
 Meetings are currently held in the conference room of the Ecology Center.

-To be added to the listserve, email firstname.lastname@example.org.
+To join the group and be added to the listserve, fill out the form below:

 Macro-level Statements: The BFPC is working towards developing overarching statements that can be applied to formulating policies or adopted by sister food policy councils.